emusat2021/IO-Math-Lessons/README.md

 ## Code
 * Code for navbar taken from:https://getbootstrap.com/docs/4.6/components/navbar/ and eding slightly to fit project needs*/
-* Code for Contact page from [Code Institute-Mini Project with Bootstrap 4 ](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4)
+* Code for About us page from [Code Institute-Mini Project with Bootstrap 4 ](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4)

 ## Content